 MHF COVID Policy

-MHF requires advanced online tickets, small group arrivals, and timed entry for an entirely outdoor experience that provides plenty of social distancing and involves few frequently touch surfaces.
-MHF has implemented modifications to reduce the risk of spreading corona virus.
+In accordance with CDC and local health department regulations, MHF has implemented modifications to reduce the risk of spreading coronavirus.
 As in past years, Calleva will employ County law enforcement and EMS every night to manage emergencies.
 Calleva will also stay in touch with Department of Health officials to stay abreast of new developments with respect to Covid-specific guidance.

 What will be different this year because of COVID?

 Our trail management practices are very conducive to social distancing, since successful “scares” require that patrons don’t inadvertently receive a warning based on the reactions of the people in front of them on the trail.

 Food & Drink:

-What about other attractions?
+What about large groups?

 Due to the nature of our event – completely outdoors & in the woods -- our trails are not hospitable for wheelchairs or crutches.

 What is your Rain Policy?